rbalsleyMSFT/FFU/README.md

 # Updates

+**2404.2**

+- If setting -installdrivers to $true and -logicalsectorsizebytes to 4096, the script will now set $copyDrivers to $true.
+This will create a drivers folder on the deploy partition of the USB drive with the drivers that were supposed to be added to the FFU.
+There's currently a bug with servicing FFUs with 4096 logical sector byte sizes.
+Prior to this fix, the script would tell the user to manually set -copydrivers to $true as workaround.
+This fix just does the workaround automatically.

 **2404.1**

 There's a big change with this release related to the ADK.
 The ADK will now be automatically updated to the latest ADK release.
 This is required in order to fix an issue with optimized FFUs not applying due to an issue with DISM/FFUProvider.dll.
 The FFUProvider.dll fix was added to the Sept 2023 ADK.
 Since we now have the ability to auto upgrade the ADK, I'm more confident in having the BuildFFUVM script creating a complete FFU now (prior it was only creating 3 partitions instead of 4 with the recovery partition - at deployment time, the ApplyFFU.ps1 script would create an empty recovery partition and Windows would populate it on first boot).
 Please open an issue if this creates a problem for you.
 I do realize that any new ADK release can have it's own challenges and issues and I do suspect we'll see a new ADK released later this year.